Clearspan or Modular Steel Buildings?

 - Aircraft Hangars

 As the open-span width increases, the size and weight of the steel framing members must also increase to handle the structural load.

 In modular steel buildings, interior columns are used to evenly distribute the structural load.
 Lighter steel is required.
-That reduces the cost of not only the framing package, but often the foundation as well.
+That reduces the cost of not only the modular framing package, but often the foundation as well.

 The cost differences between clear span and modular steel buildings start to become noticeable at about 80’ in width.
 Generally speaking, the wider the building, the greater the savings with a modular frame.
 Unless unobstructed floor space is critical to operation, most types of steel buildings wider than 150’ use modular span framing.
 These may include:

 - Large “Box” Stores as used for discount operations

 If clearspan space isn’t paramount to your buildings operation, consider getting quotes for both systems for comparison of pricing on these types of metal buildings.

 Which Steel Building System is Right for You?

 Whatever your metal building needs, RHINO’s steel building specialists can provide you with expert guidance in choosing the best red iron steel framing system for different types of steel buildings.
 Our friendly and experienced staff will answer all your questions from building concept to completion.